YemsAla/netball-fanatic/README.md

 1. **Homepage**: Introduction to netball and the website, with a links to how to play resources.
 2. **About Netball**: Detailed explanation of what netball is, its history and how the game is played.
-3. **Netball Skills and Techniques**: Tips and tutorials on essential netball skills such as passing, shooting, footwork and defending.
+3. **Netball Skills and Techniques**: Tips, advice and tutorials on essential netball skills such as passing, shooting, footwork and defending.
 4. **FAQs / Contact Us**: Answers to frequently asked questions and a contact form for inquiries.

 ## Features

 - Informative content on netball history, rules, positions and skills.
-- Clean and responsive design for an optimal user experience.
+- Tooltip images to learn more about positions.
+- Tip cards to reveal useful advice about how to play netball.
 - Easy navigation with a main menu and structured layout.
 - Contact form for user inquiries and feedback.
 - Social media link for further engagement.